 For people new to living sustainably, don’t worry, this is like any lifestyle change, such as joining the gym, it’s not something you change overnight.
-Instead it’s about taking small steps everyday to help you form healthy habits, until that healthy habit becomes the new norm for you and it stops being a conscious effort and starts being your go-to sub-conscious choice in ethics.
+Instead it’s about taking small steps everyday to help you form healthy habits, until that healthy habit becomes the new norm for you.
+Eventually it will stop being a conscious effort and starts being your go-to sub-conscious choice.

 Here are our top tips to live a sustainable lifestyle:

-4. Buy at bulk food shops – Taking your own containers and refilling from farmers markets and bulk food shops helps you remove a HUGE amount of packaging waste from your life.
-You can also save money purchasing food this way vs the supermarket!
-Buying in bulk also helps you stock your pantry with a selection of staples…..which leads to our next point……
+4. Buy at bulk food shops – Taking your own containers and refilling at farmers markets and bulk food shops helps remove a HUGE amount of packaging waste from your life.
+You can also save money purchasing food this way vs the supermarket Buying in bulk also helps you stock your pantry with a selection of staples…..which leads to our next point……

 5. Cook your own food – Ditch the lunches-to-go and takeaways.
 Not only will the help you lead a healthier diet and save you money, but you’ll also ditch any extra packaging that it comes wrapped in (and dare we say it the plastic!). now we know everyone likes a tasty treat every so often – google fake-aways to curb those cravings for takeaways!

 6. Layer up – Having your house warm is a luxury…..but we warm our houses up so we can walk around in less clothes.
 How counterintuitive!
 The uneccessary energy usage contributes towards climate change and higher utility bills.
 The solution….wear a sweater or a couple of extra layers (hello thermals!), get a couple of blankets and throws for your house too so every room is snuggly!